A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

 Here are some of their best menu you surely couldn’t resist for more: Fugu Mirin Boshi, Wagyu Tataki, Aburi Sushi, and Shiromi Usuzukuri.

 In addition, fresh fish and produce are flown in from Japan every 3 to 4 weeks to provide every customer the best quality food.
 Thus, the chef here will serve you a different meal every time you dine here.

 |Contact||+65 6721 9399|

 |Operating Hours||Monday – Saturday: 12:00PM – 2:30PM, 6:30PM – 10:30PM|

 Closed on Sundays

 - Ingredients directly sourced from a supplier in Japan

 Sushi Ayumu specializes in Tokyo-style sushi, which is also known as Edo cooking.
 In addition, their food ingredients are directly sourced from the supplier in Toyosu Market in Tokyo and Kyushu.
 The restaurant is carved with hardwood, undoubtedly giving anyone the aura of Zen.

-On the contrary, this restaurant has no windows to ensure that you focus on their food and dining experience.
-The food is indeed delicious, and they offer an impeccable service.
+This restaurant has no windows to ensure that you focus on their food and dining experience.
+The food is indeed delicious, and they offer impeccable service.
 You will feel as though Sushi Ayumu transported you to Japan.